 Each participant who completes the workshop is given the opportunity to become a member of the Massachusetts Network of Home Composters, a group of volunteers who promote source reduction through home composting.
 Through their efforts, the practice of home composting will continue to spread throughout Massachusetts, potentially reducing the need for disposal of household wastes by as much as half.

-The Network of Home Composters workshops are presented by MassDEP in conjunction with the City of Worcester, Massachusetts Association of Science Teachers, the Town of Mashpee, and Norcross Wildlife Sanctuary to encourage the practice of composting to reduce the waste stream and reap many horticultural benefits.
+The Network of Home Composters workshops are presented by MassDEP in conjunction with other organizations to encourage the practice of composting to reduce the waste stream and reap many horticultural benefits.